-THE Conservatives are today handed the tantalising prospect of snatching Tony Blair's old seat of Sedgefield, as part a dramatic rewriting of Britain's electoral map.
+THE Conservatives are today handed the tantalising prospect of snatching Tony Blair's old seat of Sedgefield, as part a dramatic rewriting of Britain's

 An election expert predicted the new-look Sedgefield and Yarm seat - taking in chunks of the current Stockton South seat, including Eaglescliffe and Ingleby, as well as Yarm - could by claimed by the Tories at the next election.

 Click here to view a map showing the proposed new constituencies

 Meanwhile, the redrawn Darlington and Middlesbrough South and Guisborough seats were also predicted to be winnable